dev-royalrao/BharatIntern-Internship/README.md

 # BharatIntern(Data Science)
 PROJECT-1

-Titanic Survival Prediction- For predicting whether the passengers on the Titanic survived or not using machine learning with python.
+Titanic Survival Prediction-

+Description: The project predicts the survival during the titanic disaster based on socio-economic measures Technologies Used: The notebooks uses Descision Tree Classifier
+Results: The Decision Tree Classifer performed well on the test dataset with an accuracy of 89.5%

 PROJECT-2